Loading...

 And sustainable food is produced and processed with care for the environment.

-So for example, low carbon emissions and supporting biodiversity and biodiversity is important in growing food by promoting a healthy and balanced ecosystem.
+And biodiversity is important in growing food by promoting a healthy and balanced ecosystem.

-And these can help to keep pests under control and help to pollinate some crops too.
+So for example, encouraging insects and birds to live near fields, and these can help to keep pests under control and help to pollinate some crops too.

-Also reducing the amount of food wasted at each stage of the farm to fork journey has financial, as well as environmental benefits.
+Also, reducing the amount of food wasted at each stage of the farm to fork journey has financial as well as environmental benefits.

 So let's have a quick check, shall we?
-So true or false, biodiversity is not important in growing food.

-Only the plants growing are important.
+Biodiversity is not important in growing food, only the plants growing are important.

-Well that's false, isn't it, and why is that?
 Well, biodiversity is important in growing food by promoting a healthy and balanced ecosystem.

-And this includes things like breeding crops that are resistant to extreme weather, or perhaps storing and managing water for use in periods of drought or flooding or perhaps rotating between animals and crops to improve the soil health and reducing fertiliser usage or bringing animals inside during high temperatures, planting trees to provide shade to the animals.
+And this includes things like breeding crops that are resistant to extreme weather, or perhaps storing and managing water for using periods of drought or flooding, or perhaps rotating between animals and crops to improve the soil health and reducing fertilizer usage, or bringing animals inside during high temperatures, planting trees to provide shade to the animals, and also using new technologies to make farming more efficient too.

 And farms can store some carbon in the soil and plants, and this can help remove some of the carbon from the atmosphere.